 Elettra enrolled in the Doctoral School of Political Science, Public Policy and International Relations for a PhD in Political Science - Human Rights Minor, offered jointly by the Department of Legal Studies, in 2016.

 Her research interests include migration and political participation, cosmopolitanism, global justice and global environmental issues.
-She is currently chair of the Migration Research Group (MiRG) at CEU.
+She is the former chair of the Migration Research Group (MiRG) at CEU.

 She completed her MA in Political Philosophy under the supervision of Pr.
 Doctor Ian Carter, at the University of Pavia, including one semester abroad at the University of Lisbon, and obtained her BA in Philosophy at the University of Genoa under the supervision of Valeria Ottonelli.